ravindasenarath/aws-saa/README.md

       - Read events/Write events
     - Data events
       - Not logged by default
-      - eg: Reas of S3
+      - eg: Read from S3
     - CloudTrail Insight Events
       - Detect unusual activities
       - Can integrate with EventBridge